 The NPDCCH repetition level for QualityReport specified in TS 36.321 [17] is chosen from the supported NPDCCH repetition levels [3].
 The report mapping is defined in 9.1.22.15.

-The UE shall satisfy the downlink channel quality measurement accuracy requirements as specified in TBD.
+The UE shall satisfy the downlink channel quality measurement accuracy requirements as specified in 9.1.22A.8.